help

 Cloud API

-bring your own OpenAI key. audio uploads, no model lives on your Mac.
+bring your own OpenAI key. audio uploads per transcription. no model lives on your Mac.

 OpenAI Whisper API